Level IIA Body Armor

 Level IIa body armor has been around for quite a while.
 In the body armor world, it’s pretty much not considered to be protective enough to be worth your time or money.

-What is level IIa body armor?
-According to the National Institue of Justice (NIJ), level IIa body armor must be tested to stop a 124 gr 9mm Full Metal Jacket round at 1225 ft per second.
+What is level IIA body armor?
+According to the National Institute of Justice (NIJ), level IIA body armor must be tested to stop a 124 gr 9mm Full Metal Jacket round at 1225 ft per second.
 It must also be tested to stop a .40 Smith and Wesson Full Metal Jacket round weighing 180 gr at a velocity of 1155 ft per second.

 - How do You Choose What Type of Armor you Should Buy?